BrandonPCollins/project-5-bookshop/README.md

 xx) As a shopper I can view an order confirmation after checkout so that I can verify that I haven't made any mistakes
    * Confirmed via creating a mock order on the admin account and confirming that there is a prompt display of an order confirmation page following the checkout process, enabling shoppers to verify the accuracy of their orders and ensure that no mistakes were made during the checkout process.

-xxi) As a shopper I can receive an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my own records
-   * Confirmed via

-xxii) As a store owner I can add a product so that add new items to my store
+xxi) As a store owner I can add a product so that add new items to my store
-   * Confirmed via
+   * Confirmed via logging into the site using a superuser account and accessing the Product Management page from the account drop-down menu.
+Then filling out the information and ensuring the newly added product appears appropriately on all relevant pages, including the categories and store listings, thus enabling store owners to seamlessly expand their product offerings.

-xxiii) As a store owner I can edit and update products so that change product prices, descriptions, images and other information relevant to the product
+xxii) As a store owner I can edit and update products so that change product prices, descriptions, images and other information relevant to the product
-   * Confirmed via
+   * Confirmed via going to the product list page as a verified superuser and using the Edit function to access the product editing page.
+Then once a product has been updated, vising the product's information page to ensure all altered information has been altered to their new values.

-xxiv) As a store owner I can delete a product so that I can delete products that are no longer for sale
+xxiii) As a store owner I can delete a product so that I can delete products that are no longer for sale
-   * Confirmed via
+   * Confirmed via going to the product list page as a verified superuser and using the Delete function, and then once having confirmed the product deletion ensuring the product no longer displays on the various pages across the site.

-xxv) As a store owner I can display select products on a carousel on the home page so that I can display products I am looking to showcase or those which are more likely to sell to users immediately
+xxiv) As a store owner I can display select products on a carousel on the home page so that I can display products I am looking to showcase or those which are more likely to sell to users immediately
-   * Confirmed via
+   * Confirmed via the use of the "Featured" attribute on various products, which causes them to be displayed upon the front page carousel.
+This attribute can be added to a product during its creation phase from either the backend admin panel or from the on-site product creation page.
+It can also be added post-creation to a product from the product update page, accessed as described above.
+Once added this is easily verified by going to the front page and visually confirming the prescence of the chosen product upon the featured carousel.

-xxvi) As a user I can access an FAQ page so that I can have my common and pressing questions answered and addressed
+xxv) As a user I can access an FAQ page so that I can have my common and pressing questions answered and addressed
-   * Confirmed via
+   * Confirmed via accessing the FAQ page from the site's Navbar and verifying it contains various answers to several frequently asked questions that a shopper may have.

-xxvii) As a store owner I can create blog posts to display on the website so that I can create unique posts to inform users of special events, deals or news pertaining to the store.
+xxvi) As a store owner I can create blog posts to display on the website so that I can create unique posts to inform users of special events, deals or news pertaining to the store.
-   * Confirmed via
+   * Confirmed via accessing the Create Blog Post page from the My Account dropdown menu when logged in as a superuser and then inputting relevant text and information into the text boxes to create a new Blog Post.
+Then confirming that the newly created blog post appears as intended on the blog post display page, accessed through the BLOG header on the site's main navbar.

-xxviii) As a store owner I can display user testimonials on the main page so that Google's SEO will view the site as more trustworthy while informing new users that we are a reliable and responsible service.
+xxvii) As a store owner I can display user testimonials on the main page so that Google's SEO will view the site as more trustworthy while informing new users that we are a reliable and responsible service.
-   * Confirmed via
+   * Confirmed via navigating to the main page of the webpage and scrolling to the bottom to confirm the presence of the user testimonial carousel.

-xxix) As an authenticated user I can comment on the store owner's blog post so that I can express my opinion on the matters being discussed within the post, having my voice heard.
+xxviii) As an authenticated user I can comment on the store owner's blog post so that I can express my opinion on the matters being discussed within the post, having my voice heard.
-   * Confirmed via
+   * Confirmed via using a previously created account to comment on any of the blog posts, accessed via the blog list view by clicking on the individual blog and navigating to the blog view.
+Then by using the text box at the bottom of the page leaving a comment and ensuring it appears as appropriate once the page has been refreshed.

-xxx) As an authenticated user I can like comments left by other users on the admin team's blog posts so that I can express my agreement with the sentiment expressed within the comment
+xxix) As an authenticated user I can like comments left by other users on the admin team's blog posts so that I can express my agreement with the sentiment expressed within the comment
-   * Confirmed via
+   * Confirmed via returning to the comment left in the previous manual test on the Blog Post's page as an alternate account, and using the Like widget button to "like" the comment.
+Then leaving and returning to the page to ensure the like has remained counted on the post.

-xxxi) As a user I can sign up to a newsletter so that I can receive updates pertaining to the site
+xxx) As a user I can sign up to a newsletter so that I can receive updates pertaining to the site
-   * Confirmed via
+   * Confirmed via using the navbar to navigate to the NEWSLETTER page and entering an email address to sign up for the newsletter.
+Then checking the email used to confirm that a confirmation email was sent.
+This can be further tested using the admin back-end to send out a newsletter and confirming the email used to sign up for the newsletter received it.

-xxxii) As an autheticated user I can reply to comments left by other users so that I can discuss topics and subjects with them.
+xxxi) As an autheticated user I can reply to comments left by other users so that I can discuss topics and subjects with them.
-   * Confirmed via
+   * Confirmed via going to any individual blog post view page which already contains comments (such as the blog page we used for previous manual testing), and scrolling to the comments section and using the reply text box and ensuring the new comment appears beneath the appropriate comment that it is replying to.

-xxxiii) As a user I can add rate a product out of 5 stars so that I can inform other users of the quality of that product
+xxxii) As a user I can add rate a product out of 5 stars so that I can inform other users of the quality of that product
-   * Confirmed via
+   * Confirmed via visiting any given product information page and using the intuitive star rating widget to leave a rating on said product.
+The "Average Rating" of the product should then update accordingly to display the newly calculated rating on that product.

 ### W3C Validator